denis-beurive/git/README.md

 ## Force the update of the local repository

-The following command will force the update of the local repository:
+The following command will force the update of the local branch `master`:

+    git checkout master
     git fetch --all && git reset --hard origin/master

 ## Check a .gitignore file